Tag Archives: projektowanie instalacji

 By 1950s, wastewater was treated by distillation, but, unfortunately, this method requires bulky equipment and consumes a lot of energy.
 Since 1950, the deep wastewater treatment has been performed by ion exchange.
 The main disadvantage of this method is the chemical regeneration of sorbents with the use of significant amounts of corrosive reagents, as well as the complex design of equipment.
 From 1970, electrodialysis came into use, combined with reverse osmosis.
 However, large-scale development of this technology is limited by its high energy consumption and low productivity.

-GlobeCore research shows that cleaning and neutralization of industrial wastewater could be seriously improved by the electromagnetic nano-mill (AVS).
+GlobeCore research shows that cleaning and neutralization of industrial wastewater could be seriously improved by the vortex layer device (AVS).

 These devices were developed in the 1960s-1970s and have since been applied in many industries improving the efficiency and intensity of various processes.
 The great results of the AVS are due to a variety of phenomena and effects which occur in the chamber of the unit.
 These effects are electrolysis, electromagnetic treatment, intensive dispersion and others.

-Table 1 shows the results of wastewater treatment from galvanizing plant contaminated by heavy metals with the AVS-100 electromagnetic nano-mill, in comparison with the maximum permissible concentrations in the European Union standards.
+Table 1 shows the results of wastewater treatment from galvanizing plant contaminated by heavy metals with the AVS-100 vortex layer device, in comparison with the maximum permissible concentrations in the European Union standards.

 Table 1

-The results of treating wastewater from galvanizing plant removing heavy metals with the AVS-100 electromagnetic nano-mill.
+The results of treating wastewater from galvanizing plant removing heavy metals with the AVS-100 vortex layer device

 Parameter